 What causes GERD?

-A muscle at the bottom of the esophagus opens to let food in.
+A muscle at the bottom of the esophagus opens to let food from the bottom of the esophagus into the stomach.
 And it closes to keep food in the stomach.
 This muscle is called the lower esophageal sphincter (LES).
 When your LES relaxes too often or for too long, acid backs up into your esophagus.
 This causes heartburn and may cause damage.

 Some lifestyle issues that can cause GERD may include: